jimdavis1/Viral_Annotation/README.md

 # Viral Annotation
 This repo contains code and data for improving viral annotation.
-It currently covers the  *Paramyxoviridae*, *Bunyavirales*, and *Filoviridae*.
+It currently covers the  *Bunyavirales*, *Filoviridae*, *Orthomyxoviridae*, *Paramyxoviridae*, and *Pneumoviridae*.
 The overall goal is to create a low-tech solution for calling viral proteins across entire viral families and to cover cases where we do not have bespoke species-specific annotations from VIGOR4.<br>

 This program is not intended to be used as a *de novo* protein or ORF discovery tool.
 It is designed to find proteins that we already know to exist.